Lucia's Blog: 2022-07-10

 "But avoid irreverent babble, for it will lead people into more and more ungodliness, 17 and their talk will spread like gangrene.
 Among them are Hymenaeus and Philetus, 18 who have swerved from the truth, saying that the resurrection has already happened.
 They are upsetting the faith of some."

 What are profane or irreverent babblings?
 Erring doctrines, empty words, vain disputation, and fruitless disputes that don’t profit (kenopsonias, 1 Timothy 6:20).
 Paul gives us two examples of men, Hymenaeus and Philetus, who were teaching doctrinal error about the resurrection, arguing that the resurrection had already passed.
-To say that the resurrection had already passed was to cause controversy about our hope and faith, taking our hope away, making void God’s promises.
+To say that the resurrection had already passed was to cause controversy about our hope and faith, taking our hope away and making void God’s promises.
 Indeed, such teaching is certainly "vain or irreverent babblings."
 It is fruitless teaching identified as "error" against the Truth.

 The Word of God commands us to expose false teachers so that no one may be deceived by their error or false teaching (Deut.
 13:4-9; 20:16-18; Zech.
 13:1-6; Eph.
 5:11; II Pet.
 2:4ff).
 Paul named false teachers in a public setting (1 Tim.
 1:20).
 Jesus named false teachers too (Matt.
 5:20; 16:11-12 etc.).
-Peter associated false teachers with false prophets in 2 Peter 2:1-2Just take a look at the writings of the prophets in the Old Testament and notice how they also named the false prophets as well.
+Peter associated false teachers with false prophets in 2 Peter 2:1-2Just look at the writings of the prophets in the Old Testament and notice how they also named the false prophets.
 Jeremiah named 5 false prophets (teachers): Hananiah, Pashhur, Ahab, Zedekiah, and Shemaiah.
 Micah named Balaam, Omri, and Ahab (Micah 6:5, 12-16).
 This is to warn us that when men’s false doctrines go unchallenged, the souls of many will be lost.
 Take heed!

-Those that belong to the Lord are those who "name the name of the Lord" (i.e., live by His authorized pattern).
+Those who belong to the Lord are those who "name the name of the Lord" (i.e., live by His authorized pattern).
 They are God’s elect.
 Why?
 Because they always strive to depart from unrighteousness or iniquity (1 Pet.
 2:9).
 Those who are His trust in the promises of God because they understand that no matter what men might do against the efficacy of God’s Truth, that Word of Truth will never be destroyed or crushed.

 God commands us to flee youthful lusts and follow after righteousness, faith, love, and peace, as those that call on the Lord out of a pure heart (2 Timothy 2:22).
 So what are youthful lusts?
 They can be things like the desire to be rich in this world (1 Tim.
 6:9) and sexual immorality (1 Cor.
 6:18).
 The elect of God will follow after righteous and faithful living, love, and peace rather than turmoil.
 The elect of God are those who call on Him out of a pure heart.
 God’s approval is for those who have run from youthful desires, leading others to God.
 They refuse to fall into word wars, fights, and arrogance.
 "The Lord knows who are His, and let everyone who names the name of the Lord run from sin" (2 Timothy 2:19).
 When one calls on the name of God, he is invoking God for help.
 Those who call on the name of the Lord understand their need for Christ, especially the blood of Christ (Acts 22:16; Heb.
 2:18).

 We are commanded not to cause strife (fights) in the church through foolish controversies and speculations.
 The way we interact with each other deeply matters to God.
 God commands His servants to present themselves as approved workers who do not need to be ashamed.
 It means that we must not use the Word of God to fight, for it will ruin the hearers.
-Thus, we must refuse to fight about words and be dishonorable in the way we talk and interact with others (2 Timothy 2:20-21).
+Thus, we must refuse to fight about words and be dishonorable in how we talk and interact with others (2 Timothy 2:20-21).
 The Lord’s servant must be gentle, meekly correcting those that oppose us.
 It will require a mild and gentle disposition rather than attacking with an ill and aggressive disposition (2 Tim.
 2:24-26).

 The goal as vessels of honor is not to win.
 Our goal must be repentance.
-Our job is to restore the erring unto the knowledge of the Truth and rescue them from the snares of the devil.
+Our job is to restore the erring to the knowledge of the Truth and rescue them from the snares of the devil.
 The Lord’s servant watches his words carefully toward those he is teaching so that he may win them to Christ as they repent.
 We must not be a stumbling block to repentance!
-So we must act with gentleness and patience and avoid endless arguments.
+So, we must act with gentleness and patience and avoid endless arguments.
 Why?
 Because our goal is resolution and repentance.
 Those who are instruments of honor strive hard to be useful to the Master and ready for every good workGod approves those who are not arrogant, run from all wickedness, and avoid fights, arguments, or quarrels.
 God knows them and is pleased with them.

-Our Lord Jesus Christ spent His entire life on earth pleasing His Heavenly Father by doing His Will.
+Our Lord Jesus Christ spent His entire life on earth, pleasing His Heavenly Father by doing His Will.
 He set the perfect example before us.
 He made the way to Salvation possible through His death, burial, resurrection, and ascension.
 Therefore, let us be vessels of honor approved by God who do not need to be ashamed, rightly dividing the Word of TruthLet us be more godly, sanctified, and useful to our Master for every good workLet us pursue righteousness, faith, love, and peace and flee from sin.
 Let us be gentle to all, able to teach, and patient in all humility as we correct those in opposition.
-Perhaps they might come to their senses and escape the devil's snare, for they have been taken captive by him.
+They may come to their senses and escape the devil's snare, for they have been taken captive by him.
 Perhaps God might grant them repentance through the knowledge of the Truth.

 May we be more diligent in presenting ourselves approved to God as servants who do not need to be ashamed, handling the Word of Truth accurately.
-May we understand that to be a workman that God might approve, we must be diligent in service to Him.
+May we understand that to be a workman that God might approve, we must diligently service Him.
 May we have an open mind, an open heart, and a faithful life to the Word of Truth.
 May our main goal and focus be that we be servants worthy of God’s approval.
 May we live faithfully before God, even to the point of suffering.
 May we refuse to quarrel, dispute, or strive about words that do not profit but generate endless arguments.
 May we remind all men of Christ’s sacrifice and the need to obey Him, serve Him, and work diligently to be approved before Him.
 May we stand before God without shame on that final judgment day.
 Finally, may we look to the Word of God with the same reverence as the psalmist who wrote,

 “Thy word is a lamp unto my feet, and a light unto my path.”
 (Psalm 119:105)